-For a baby, in a 9 months they develop from a ball of cells to a proto-adult before undergoing delivery, either naturally or with assistance such as forceps, ventouse or caesarian.
+For a baby, in a 9 months they develop from a ball of cells before undergoing delivery, either naturally or with assistance such as forceps, ventouse or caesarian which can be crucial to ensuring the health of mother & baby in delivery.
 Having arrived, there is a load of growing & developing to do, particularly in relating to movement from crawling through sitting to standing & walking.

 Where appropriate, Helena may also refer mothers and babies back to their GP or midwife.

 Please note, only someone with parental rights can give consent on behalf of a child under 16 for assessment or treatment (unless the child is competent to consent for themselves ie Helena considers them to be 'Gillick competent').
 'Parental rights' means the mother, or the father if married to the mother at the time of birth of the child or if registered on the birth certificate.
 This means that someone else (a nanny, grandparent, father without parental rights) cannot bring a child for treatment with Helena - please call for advice/further explanation if you have any questions about his.

 Like adults, children can suffer from back pain as a result of a variety of lifestyle activities.
 And like adults, there are number of things that parents and carers can do to prevent issues arising.

 If your child does complain of back pain, it is important to seek advice from qualified professional, such as an osteopath.
 An osteopath will help to establish the cause of the problem and will provide advice on treatment, or refer you for further examinations if required.